 The government has also been concerned to strengthen the security of ethical standards in local government.
-In line with those expectations the Council has accordingly established a Governance, Audit and Standards Committee, Standards Hearing Sub Committee and Advisory Shareholder Sub Committee.
-The Governance, Audit and Standards Committee will keep under review the codes of conduct for Members and Officers and ensure proper training is provided for their implementation.
+In line with those expectations the Council has accordingly established a Governance, Audit and Standards Committee and Standards Hearing Sub Committee, which has introduced and will keep under review codes of conduct for Members and Officers and ensure proper training is provided for their implementation.
 The Standards Hearing Sub Committee, in partnership with the Monitoring Officer, will also examine cases where it is alleged that standards of conduct have not been maintained.
-The Advisory Shareholder Sub Committee will support and advise the Portfolio Holder for Resources and Personnel Policy and the Cabinet in its exercise of the Council's function, as the shareholder of the Council's companies.